OOI-RCA-APL/ceres/docs/development.md

 The engine's HTTP server, command line interface, filter compiler, and database access are Rust, built as one extension module imported as `ceres.__internal__.core`.
-The `ceres` command is a native binary, and `python -m ceres` execs it, so both invocations serve the same surface.
+The `ceres` command is a native binary, and `python -m ceres` execs it so both invocations serve the same surface.
 Build it with:

 ```sh